Lets-Learn-Lua/LilyPad/README.md

 ```

 ## Name
 I chose LilyPad because my whole GitHub has a "swampy" theme going on.
 LilyPads are also the backbone/support for a lot of wildlife in swamps.
-So LilyPad in this case is the backbone of your Roblox Studio workflow!
+So, LilyPad in this case is the backbone of your Roblox Studio workflow!